BlockBuilder57/XB2AssetTool/BUILDING.md

 -  Install Qt 5 (the current releases use 5.15.0).
 For Clang, you can just use the MSVC 2019 libraries if you don't feel like compiling from source.

 If you chose to install Qt to C:\Qt and used 5.15.0, then that's all the setup you need!
-If not, you'll have to edit CMakeSettings.json to change the Qt path to where you installed Qt.
+If not, you'll have to edit CMakeSettings.json to change the Qt path to wherever you installed Qt.

 Open the folder in Visual Studio (Visual Studio will autodetect a CMake project and use the CMakeSettings.json in the repository), pick the build type you want, or generate projects and build with CMake like:
 ```batch